AnhDuc2000/test-jenkins/.github/ISSUE_TEMPLATE/login-issue.md

 Providing your e-mail address above will let our ChatBot help to try to review your account and fix the access issue.

-**Is that request is in urgent basis, please provide us the business reason in detail why this account to be activated soon and any business impact**
+**Is that request is urgent basis, please provide us the business reason in detail why this account to be activated soon and any business impact**

 **Notes**:
 * We do not currently support external users.
 All users must provide a DXC GlobalPass Short Name for authentication purposes.